heistp/irtt/README.md

 ## Start Here!

-IRTT is still under active development, and as such has not yet met all of its [goals](#goals).
+IRTT is still under development, and as such has not yet met all of its [goals](#goals).
 In particular:

-- it is not yet capable of distinguishing between upstream and downstream packet loss
+- it can't distinguish between upstream and downstream packet loss
 - there's more work to do for public server security
 - the JSON output format, packet format and API are all not finalized
 - it is only available in source form